AlessandroStaffolani/tim-dataset-pipeline/README.md

 The scripts available are 3:

-- `chunks-pipeline`: the first step download all the chunks, but then it aggregates the data by hour, saves the aggregated chunks, and remove the full chunks for space-saving
+- `chunks-pipeline`: the first step download all the chunks, but then it aggregates the data by hour, saves the aggregated chunks, and removes the full chunks for space-saving
 - `bs`: a pipeline for downloading all the base stations inside a grid of cells.
-After the download, it saves all the base station geojson into MongoDB for allowing faster and more efficient querying later on.
+After the download, it saves all the base station geojson into MongoDB for faster and more efficient querying later on.
 As the last step, the pipeline creates a macro base station for each cell.
 (Note: this script requires a MongoDB instance, see the MongoDB section)

-The aggregation performed by the ``bs`` script is done as follow:
+The aggregation performed by the ``bs`` script is done as follows:

 - for each cell, we look for the closest base stations
 - if no BS is inside the cell the closest will be the only BS for that cell.
-- If at least 2 BS are inside the same cell, they are aggregated together and the information about the number of BS aggregated is kept for allowing a capacity proportional to the number of BS aggregated.
+- If at least 2 BS are inside the same cell, they are aggregated together and the information about the number of BS aggregated is kept to allow a capacity proportional to the number of BS aggregated.

 All the scripts can be started by: